flutter/website/src/docs/development/packages-and-plugins/developing-packages.md

 By default, the plugin project uses Swift for iOS code and Kotlin for Android code.
-If you prefer Objective-C or Java, you can specify the iOS language using `-i` and/or the Android language using `-a`.
+If you prefer Objective-C or Java, you can specify the iOS language using `-i` and the Android language using `-a`.
 For example:

 ```terminal